 Cambridge Community Foundation Supports 62 Nonprofits

 The Cambridge Community Foundation (CCF) is distributing $535,000 in grants this spring to local nonprofit organizations, including the Cambridge Women's Center.
-The generous $5,000 grant from CCF will help to fund our Drop-In Program, which provides a safe space, 55 hours a week, where vulnerable women can get material assistance, informational resources, and emotional support.
+The generous $5,000 grant from CCF will help to fund our Drop-In Program for Low-Income and Abused Women.

 The only foundation focused exclusively on the needs of Cambridge residents, CCF supports a wide range of programs and services.
 This year, CCF is focused on addressing the urgent needs of residents, including immigrant families and workers.

 "We are seeing growing community needs related to issues of economic security and immigrant issues that threaten the well-being of families, children, workers and the immigrant population in Cambridge," said Geeta Pradhan, president of the foundation.
 "We received a record number of requests from 100 organizations seeking funding this spring.
 The Foundation and its donors are committed to helping as many organizations as we can..."

 The CCF has been providing financial support to nonprofits in Cambridge for more than 100 years.
 Nearly half of the nonprofits receiving funding in this spring cycle have been supported by CCF for decades.

 "The Women's Center received our first CCF grant in 1976," said Development Coordinator Linda Pinkow.
 "The foundation has been an important partner with us in empowering and transforming the lives of vulnerable women.
 We deeply appreciate CCF's commitment to improving our community."